midtown-ai/glossary/glossary/r.md

          % of cat identified as cat
  ```

  Recall would be a better metric because we don’t want to accidentally discharge an infected person and let them mix with the healthy population thereby spreading contagious virus.
-Now you can understand why accuracy is NOT always thebest metric for a model.
+Now you can understand why accuracy is NOT always the best metric for a model.

  More at:
   * [https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5](https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5)